etignone/Deep-Reinforcement-Learning---Udacity-Nanodegree/Projects/Continuous_Control_Project/README.md

 </center>

+The environment contains 20 identical agents, each with its own copy of the environment.
+This version is useful for algorithms like [PPO](https://arxiv.org/abs/1707.06347), [A3C](https://arxiv.org/abs/1602.01783), and [D4PG](https://arxiv.org/abs/1804.08617) that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +30 over 100 consecutive episodes.
+The barrier for solving the second version of the environment is slightly different, to take into account the presence of many agents.
+In particular, your agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
+Specifically,

+After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+This yields 20 (potentially different) scores.
+We then take the average of these 20 scores.
+This yields an average score for each episode (where the average is over all 20 agents).

 ## Getting started